-The Code Enforcement Inspector investigates complaints, educates citizens and works to resolve issues and achieve code compliance.
+The Code Enforcement Inspector investigates complaints, educates citizens, and resolves issues to achieve code compliance.
 If a violation occurs, the inspector will try to resolve it first through education, voluntary compliance and/or negotiation.
 If this proves unproductive, formal civil enforcement proceedings may begin.

-It is the City's policy to conduct complaint investigations upon receipt of a written complaint.
-This can be done by submitting a complaint form to the Building Department.
-The form is available online Code Enforcement Complaint Form or by coming into the Building Department at 904 6th Street.
+It is the City’s policy to conduct complaint investigations upon receipt of a written complaint.
+This can be done by submitting a complaint form to Building Services.
+The form is available online Code Enforcement Complaint Form (PDF) or within Building Services at 904 6th Street.

 What types of complaints does the code enforcement officer investigate?

-1. If the violation(s) were not corrected within the designated time frame, the Code Enforcement Officer would then send a Notice of Violation, via certified mail, indicating the violation(s) are to be corrected within a certain amount of time, along with outlines of the penalties for the violation and a date would be set for the Anacortes Improvement Board to hear the violation.
+If the violation(s) were not corrected within the designated time frame, the Code Enforcement Officer would then send a Notice of Violation, via certified mail, indicating the violation(s) are to be corrected within a certain amount of time, along with outlines of the penalties for the violation.

 In addition, the city may get an Abatement Order requiring the violation to be corrected and a substandard lien may be placed on the property.